asciamanna/asciamanna.github.io/_drafts/senior-developers-and-tech-leads-on-agile-teams.md

 category: team-organization
 tags: [agile-development, mentoring]
 ---
-As development organizations adopt agile practices the senior developer and technical lead roles change dramatically.
+As development organizations adopt agile practices the senior developer and team lead roles change dramatically.
 It is very common for organizations to hold on to their previous conceptions of these roles and responsibilities.
 Trying to transform a development team into an agile team and not changing these roles accordingly will have a negative effect on the team.
 In doing so these teams will not realize their full potential, becoming less effective and less efficient than they could be.

 ##Senior Developers
 ###The Ones Who Get the Most Done